cs-giung/giung2-jax/projects/Baseline-CIFAR/README.md

 # CIFAR Baselines

-In summary,
-* Use 45,000 train examples, 5,000 valid examples, and 10,000 test examples from 10/100 classes.
-* Use train data augmentation consisting of random cropping with padding and random horizontal flipping.
-* Use SGD optimizer with Nesterov momentum 0.9, batch size 128, and base learning rate 0.1.
-* Use single-cycle cosine annealed learning rate schedule with a linear warm-up.

 Here, we use the following architectures:
 * [VGGNet (Simonyan and Zisserman, 2015)](https://arxiv.org/abs/1409.1556) : VGG16, VGG19,
 * [ResNet (He et al., 2016)](https://arxiv.org/abs/1512.03385) : R20, R32, R44, R56,